Using axe DevTools Linter Connector

 Environment Variables

-It's unlikely that you will need to change the port from its default value of 3000.
-In fact, if you are using the SaaS version of the axe DevTools Linter hosted by Deque, you should not set the port.
+You will unlikely need to change the port from its default value of 3000.
+If you are using the SaaS version of the axe DevTools Linter hosted by Deque, you should not set the port.

 See Setting up axe DevTools Linter for more information about setting up your server, and see URL Quick Reference for the URL for use with the SaaS version of axe DevTools Linter.
 (You do not need to specify a port when using the SaaS version of axe DevTools Linter.)